All Episodes

 They've said it to justify the failure of their own economic policies.

-And they know that the database of low information voters in this country will lap it all up, and everything will be fine.
+And they know that the database of low-information voters in this country will lap it all up and everything will be fine.

 People have to buy medicine.

-You get the flu, you gotta buy medicine.
+You get the flu.

 That's economic output.